Each week, the Herald receives submissions from letter-writers. Most are published, in print and online. Some are not.

 Viewpoints are longer and reserved for writers with a specific expertise or stake in an issue.
 Viewpoints must include a photo of the author.
 Most letters are accepted, but editors are much more discerning with Viewpoint submissions.
 Submitting a long letter and requesting it be printed as a Viewpoint usually will not get it published.

 Our address: Send to email@example.com or Box 6008, Grand Forks, 58206.

-Phone number: We won't publish phone numbers, but they help us confirm the author's identity and also to easily call if we have questions.
+Phone number: We won't publish your phone number, but it helps us confirm the author's identity and also to easily call if we have questions.

 Length: Letters must be 350 words or less, although a letter that ends with a strong point may be allowed another 20 or so words.
 Letters of 250 words are preferred.

 Viewpoints should have a target of 650 words.
-We are overrun by writers who seek exceptions on Viewpoint word count, yet our own opinions rarely exceed 525 words.
-For example, this piece is 510 words.
+Many writers seek exceptions on Viewpoint word count, yet our own staff editorials rarely exceed 535 words.
+For example, this piece is 531 words.

 Style: Many writers struggle with length because they wait too long to get to the point.
 Avoid tired phrases ("I read with interest") and letters that make numerous points.

 One per month: Letter-writers are limited to one per month.

 No open letters: Open letters to a third party likely will not be published.

 Avoid hearsay: Stick to verifiable facts, preferably ones that can be corroborated through news coverage or public information.